Go to Reviews.org US Edition

-How to watch Succession online
+How to watch Succession online (with a free trial)

 It might not seem like it on the surface, but Succession is HBO's true heir to Game of Thrones' quality drama crown.
 Suppose all you had to go off was the screenshots.
 In that case, you could assume that it's just another oblivious drama about rich people doing all the unattainable things rich people do (helicopter flights to work, regular yacht parties, etc.).
 But what you can't glean from a simple screenshot is the crackling tension and wit present in every scene.